 Brindle Hill's Guide To Feeding Your Boston Terrier

 We have taken great interest in feeding our Bostons and we have tried many different dog foods over the years.
 Very often, we will find a food we like, only to have the company bought out by a large company who cheapens the food by changing the ingredients and the dogs no longer do well on it.
 Such was our experience with the Iams company.
 We used their Eukanuba Adult Premium Performance food for a number of years while we were no longer able to find Nutro in our area (we originally used Nutro).
 Proctor and Gamble bought the Iams company (who makes Eukanuba) and the food stayed the same - for a year - then it no longer looked or smelled the same.
 My dogs started to lose weight and their coats were no longer shiny.
 I found stiff pieces of what looked like fingernails sticking out of the kibble - so sharp, they would cut my fingers!
 I thought "what is this doing to the stomachs of my dogs??"
 So, we sought out a source for our old favorite Nutro's Natural Choice High Energy, and my dogs began eating it again - it was finally available in our area again!
+But again, over the years, the quality suffered and foods were being recalled left and right!

-But as of March/April 2007, the quality control at Nutro had started to suffer - and guess what - I found out that they were bought out by Bain Capital Partners, so it appears they have succumbed to the lure of the almighty dollar as just like so many other dog food companies.
+In March/April 2007, the quality control at Nutro had started to suffer - and guess what - I found out that they were bought out by Bain Capital Partners, so it appears they have succumbed to the lure of the almighty dollar as just like so many other dog food companies.
 About every other bag of Nutro Natural Choice High Energy has given my dogs very loose stools, so something is very wrong.

-Dog Food Recall, (March/April/May 2007) - and now we have had the big dog food recall - and Nutro's cans and pouches were involved.
+Dog Food Recall, (March/April/May 2007) - and then we had had the big dog food recall - and Nutro's cans and pouches were involved.
 So now the truth comes out - their wet foods are made in the same factory as cheap store brands such as those sold in Wal-Mart ('Ol Roy, etc).
 I have chosen to stop feeding Nutro to my dogs after many, many years of being so happy with their food - I can no longer recommend it.
 Here is the list of dog food companies and which big companies own them - none are run only by "themselves" anymore.
 Additionally, many contract out to God-knows-who to make some of their foods, as we have seen in the recall situation.

 Who-Owns-Who of Major Dog Food Companies